carmanaught/mpvcontextmenu/README.md

 The **Item Disable** item is used to enable/disable menu items and can also disable cascades from functioning.
 This can be useful if a menu item should be disabled when certain functionality is not available with a given file.
 Set this to `true` to disable the item and `false` to leave it enabled.

+**Menu Rebuild** is used to toggle/use a menu item, but keep the menu open to the same sub-menu.
+This makes it possible to have the mouse over a menu item and click the item, causing a brief flicker as the menu is essentially closed and reopened to where it was.

 For the **Item Label**, **Accelerator** and **Command** items, you can use string concatenation `("Text " .. var .. " Text")` as the value is evaluated at much the same time as in-line functions returning values (detailed below).

-All six items should be entered and empty quotes used when not specifying a value.
+At least six items should be entered and empty quotes used when not specifying a value.
+A seventh can be used when using the **Menu Rebuild** functionality.

 An example item with these in mind, could be like so: